rdouglascox/logic_lectures/source/08_functional_completeness.md

 ---

-* use can use this method to convert any proposition whatsoever into an equivalent proposition in **disjunctive normal form**
+* we can use this method to convert any proposition whatsoever into an equivalent proposition in **disjunctive normal form**
 * a proposition is in disjunctive normal form if it is a disjunction of conjunctions whose conjuncts are either basic propositions or negations of basic propositions

 # functionally complete sets of connectives